quentintaranpino/nostrcheck-server/CONFIG.md

 }
 ```

-Server configuration, including the host and port on which it runs.
-Also includes the public and private key for nostr authentication. `tosFilePath` is the path to the terms of service file. `availableModules` is an object containing the configuration of the available modules in the application.
+The server configuration includes the host and port on which the server runs.
+It also includes the pubkey and secretKey for Nostr authentication, and tosFilePath is the path to the terms of service file.

+If the pubkey and secretKey do not exist or do not match, the server will automatically generate a new pair of keys upon startup.
+This ensures that the server always has a valid pair of keys for Nostr authentication, even if the provided keys are missing or incorrect.

 ## Server Available Modules
 This section of the configuration file specifies the modules that are available for use in the application.
 Each key-value pair within this object represents a module.
 The key is the name of the module, and the value is a boolean indicating whether the module is enabled (true) or disabled (false).